The 11-step technical SEO checklist for website mastery

 • Trust & Credibility: A site without HTTPS triggers browser warnings, harming user trust.

-• Data Encryption: Protects data in transit, crucial if your site handles sensitive info like payment details.
+• Data Encryption: Protects data in transit, crucial if your site handles sensitive information like payment details.

 8.2 Correct migration to HTTPS